metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/_index.md

 ### The alignment process

 {{< obi obipairing >}} will align the reads following a two-step procedure to increase computation speed.
 The first step aligns the reads using a [FASTA derived algorithm](https://en.wikipedia.org/wiki/FASTA).
 Based on results of the first step, a second alignment step is on the overlapping region only using an exact dynamic programming algorithm.

 #### The FASTA like first step alignment

 That alignment allows for identifying the overlapping region of the reads, its position and its extent.
-Based on this results the best alignment procedure is selected for the second step, and the parts of the reads to be aligned are determined.
+Based on these results, the best alignment procedure is selected for the second step, and the parts of the reads to be aligned are determined.

-### The annotation added to the FASTQ header for each read
+### Annotations added to the FASTQ header for each read

 - mode
 - ali_dir